ChielBruin/texvoice/README.md

 - [Timesheet](https://play.google.com/store/apps/details?id=com.rauscha.apps.timesheet) [Dutch version]

 Currently only the Dutch version is supported, due to a language specific `.csv`. format.
-I plan to make the tool more flexible by making a generic way to parse `.csv` exports in many formats and maybe support for different formats (See the roadmap).
+By the usage of CSV config files, it is easy to add support for a new tool that exports CSV files.

 ## Template structure
 `texvoice` uses Latex templates for building the invoices.
 These templates contain placeholder macros that are subsituted with the timekeeping data when creating the invoice.
 A template file is a `.zip` archive containing all the files that are needed by the template file itself.
 This template file is simply called `template.tex`.
+Furthermore, the archive should contain a file called `VERSION`.
+This file contains the versions of texvoice for which the template is created and therefore is compatible.
-The archive should also contain a `.pdf` example of the template, making the following structure.
+The archive should also contain a `example.pdf` example of the template, making the following structure.

 ```
 MyTemplate.zip
      |
+     | VERSION
      | template.tex
      | example.pdf
 ```